NjlsShade/aggredexwiki/astronomical/dwarf-planet/makemake.md

 Makemake has a radius of approximately `444 miles` (715 kilometers), Makemake is 1/9 the radius of Earth.
 [Exampile image here]

-Makemake is `45.8 astronomical units` away from the sun, or `4,253,000,000 miles` (6,847,000,000 kilometers).
-From this distance it takes sunlight 6 hours and 20 minutes to travel from the sun to Makemake.
+Makemake is `45.8 astronomical units` away from the Sol System's barycenter, or `4,253,000,000 miles` (6,847,000,000 kilometers).
+From this distance it takes sunlight 6 hours and 20 minutes to travel from Sol to Makemake.

 # Orbit and Rotation
-Makemake takes 305 Earth years to make one trip around the sun.
-As Makemake orbits the sun, it completes one rotation every 22.5 hours, making its day length similar to ours.
+Makemake takes 305 Earth years to make one trip around the Sol System.
+As Makemake orbits, it completes one rotation every 22.5 hours, making its day length similar to ours.

 # Formation